Learn to Cut Hair

 Would you like learn to use email, create files and documents, use excel, search the Internet or practice typing and writing skills on a computer?
 Volunteer Computer Instructors are available to help community residents with their computer learning needs.
 We offer support in multiple languages.

-Drop in to this in-person program at either the North House or South House.
+Drop in to this in-person program at the North House, South House or Brentwood.
 No registration required.

 You can use one of the Neighbourhood House devices or bring your own device.
-For more information, email us at firstname.lastname@example.org or email@example.com.
+For more information, email us at email@example.com (for South House) or firstname.lastname@example.org (for North House and Brentwood).

 Please see poster for more details.